taocpp/taopq/doc/Binary-Data.md

 ## Passing Binary Data

 When you pass binary data to taoPQ, we only require a view to be passed.
-As a view is a non-owning data type, constructing as instance of it is cheap.
+As a view is a non-owning data type, constructing an instance of it is cheap.

 If you have other data types like `std::vector<std::byte>` or `std::span<std::byte>` (C++20), you can create a binary data view by using